 On August 6, 2024, SunPower filed for Chapter 11 bankruptcy.

-As of September 28, 2024, the mySunPower app that allows consumers to view monitoring data and control SunVault systems is still online.
+As of January 1, 2025, the mySunPower app that allows consumers to view monitoring data and control SunVault systems is still online.
+Running that app and those servers has been taken over by SunStrong Management, which I believe bought out SunPower's share in SunStrong Capital and will be providing service to lease customers for the remainder of their leases.
 Much of the monitoring data provided by the app is available on the local dl_cgi API, although problems with flash wear and partitions filling up have been reported with long-term use of that API.
+(See eMMC_Write_Exhaustion.md)

 The SunVault (aka Equinox storage) is a battery time-shifting / backup / virtual-power-plant system announced in September 2019 and discontinued in early 2024.

 Unfortunately, as of September 28, 2024, I'm unaware of any local API on the PVS6 to control the SunVault's settings.
-The SunVault system seems to receive discharge mode, discharge minimum SoC, consumption power, production power, and grid power information from the PVS6, conveying that information over RS-485 and a protocol that looks like Modbus.
+While it's quite a challenge, local control of the SunVault is possible through rooting of the PVS6 and creation of a local MQTT server and protobuf-emitting control program.
+The SunVault system receives discharge mode, discharge minimum SoC, consumption power, production power, and grid power information from the PVS6, conveying that information over RS-485 and a protocol that looks like Modbus.
 Numerous parts of the system are SunPower proprietary, so spares and repairs are expected to be a challenge.

 These notes document the hardware and software of these systems as found through reverse engineering of spares.